sundios/alt-text-image-recognition/README.md

 | lego builder mug             | https://www.uselessthingstobuy.com/wp-content/uploads/2020/03/lego_builder_mug-300x300.jpg                      | lego mug Build-On Brick Mug-Red                                                    |
 | trump fortune teller         | https://www.uselessthingstobuy.com/wp-content/uploads/2020/03/trump_fortune_teller-300x300.jpg                  | president predicto donald trump fortune teller ball Magic 8-Ball                   |

-If you weant to remove the limit you can comment it out by adding a # on line 175
+If you want to remove the limit, you can comment it out by adding a # on line 175

 ```python
 #limiting only top 11 images from list( So that the api costs are not that high :D )